gh123man/Async-Channels/README.md

 // Create a buffered channel that can hold 2 items let msg = Channel<String>(capacity: 2)

-// Writing to a buffered channel will not yield until the channel is full await msg <- "foo" await msg <- "bar"
+// Writing to a buffered channel will not suspend until the channel is full await msg <- "foo" await msg <- "bar"